navancommits/2025-Sitecorelemon/README.md

 6. Once the resource is created, go to the "Azure AI Foundry" portal.
 7. Select a model to deploy: In the left sidebar, go to "Deployments".
 8. Click "Create new deployment".
-9. Choose a model from the available options, like "GPT-3.5 Turbo".
+9. Choose gpt-4 model from the available options.
 10. Configure deployment settings: Provide a unique deployment name.
 11. Select the deployment type (Standard, Global Standard, etc.).
 12. Set the "Tokens per Minute Rate Limit" if needed.